FAIRmat-NFDI/nyaml/docs/index.md

 # FAIRmat nyaml documentation

-The `nyaml` tool is designed to be user-friendly, with a command line interface that allows users to easily inter-convert between `YAML` and `XML` formats written in terms of NXDL (NeXus Definition Language).
-This toolset is particularly beneficial for scientists and developers who are familiar with the NeXus format and wish to leverage the advantages of `YAML` for schema development.
-The tool supports the conversion of both application definitions and base classes.
+The `nyaml` tool offers a user-friendly command-line interface for converting between `YAML` and `XML` representations of NeXus definitions written in the NeXus Definition Language (NXDL).
+While the official NeXus definitions are maintained in `XML,` authoring them in `YAML` provides a more concise and readable alternative. `nyaml` bridges this gap, allowing developers to work in `YAML` while ensuring compatibility with the official `XML` format.

-The tool can be installed via pip, and it provides comprehensive documentation and tutorials to assist users in writing NeXus definitions in `YAML`.
+The tool supports both application definitions and base classes.
+It can be installed via `pip` and includes comprehensive documentation and tutorials to assist users in writing NeXus definitions using `YAML`.

 <div markdown="block" class="home-grid">
 <div markdown="block">